-When city life becomes a bit too much and we’re a bit over the indoor playground dining experience, we love to hit the road and head to Jarrahdale.
+When city life becomes too much and we’re a bit over the indoor playground experience, we love to hit the road and head to Jarrahdale.
 There is a hidden gem only 20 minutes from Armadale that happily caters to adults and children amidst the beautiful Jarrah forest.

 We’d driven past many times before but were initially reluctant to take our crazy children in.
-The VB sign at the front conjured flashbacks of outback pubs I’d wait out front of as a kid, usually full of boorish beer swilling dusty barflies I imagined wrestled crocodiles and boxed kangaroos for a living.
+The VB sign at the front conjured flashbacks of outback pubs I’d wait out front of, not so appropriate for children.

 The kids love it here and the playground keeps them busy until the food arrives.
 Some of the equipment gets packed up in the wetter months but the fort, swings and open space still provides plenty of fun.